-- marketing
+- marketing - development

+sales

-- sales
+- · human resources

-- ullet new products or services
+- new products or services

-- $\bullet\ production$

-- development

-- human resources

 - finance

+- production

 This owner wants his 80% of the company to be worth \$1.5 million in five years, so he has to work to the level of profits that will help achieve that.
 He sets a future value, probably with the help of his accountant.
 Your own objectives might be more modest or more ambitious depending on the size and type of your business.
 Always date your plans.
 They will change from time to time.